Tiny (Once Upon a Time): In Storybrooke

 Mr. Gold (Robert Carlyle) arrives at Mary Margaret's (Ginnifer Goodwin) apartment to bring Emma Swan (Jennifer Morrison) on his quest to search for Baelfire.
 Gold reluctantly agrees to Emma's new demand that Henry (Jared S. Gilmore) accompany them.
 David asks Gold to take care of Emma and Henry, and Gold promises no harm will come to them.
 The three drive out of Storybrooke and Gold retains his memories and identity as Rumplestiltskin.
 Later, Regina (Lana Parrilla) comes to the apartment to protest her innocence in the murder of Archie.
 David and Mary Margaret tell her that she was framed by Cora, and Regina pretends not to have been aware of her mother's presence.
 Regina is aggravated to learn that Emma has taken Henry from Storybrooke.
 David, Mary Margaret, and Leroy then force Hook (Colin O'Donoghue) to take them aboard his ship.
 Hook reveals that Cora's plans involve the contents of a tarp-covered cage that proves to contain a sleeping, human-sized Anton.
 Mary Margaret wakes Anton to ask him about Cora's plans.
 Anton is dismayed to discover that Cora has shrunk him, then attacks David after apparently recognizing him.
 Mary Margaret drives him away with arrows.
 Mary Margaret surmises that Anton's real enemy was David's twin.

 Regina, in Cora's stead, meets with Hook, who informs her about Anton.
 She brings Anton a mushroom that temporarily restores his size.
 Anton then rampages through the town.
-David confronts him and explains that the real Prince James is dead.
+As they race through the streets, Leroy asks David what his real name is and David clarifies that his curse name was also the name he was born with in the Enchanted Forest: James was his twin brother who died and Prince Charming was a nickname that Mary Margaret gave him.
+David confronts Anton and explains that the real Prince James is dead.
 Mary Margaret tells Anton that Emma is their daughter, and Anton asks to have Emma vouch for them.
 Told that she is out of town, an enraged Anton concludes that all humans are liars and resumes his attacks.
 David offers to surrender himself if Anton will spare everyone else.
 When Anton leaps towards David, he crashes through the ground into a sinkhole just as the mushroom wears off, leaving him human-sized and clinging to a pipe.
 David leads the townspeople in rescuing a despondent Anton from the pit, restoring his faith in humans.